bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes/data-classes.rst

    Class is visible only in the associated User Dialog Process.

 Web Service (WS) Data Classes
-   |ivy| generates a Web Service Data Class automatically when you create a Web
+   Axon Ivy generates a Web Service Data Class automatically when you create a Web Service configuration.
-   Service configuration.
 The Web Service Data Class, like a global Data Class, is accessible in your project and projects depending on it.
 Use this Data Class to communicate with your Web Services.